 - Tangshan Sanyou Yuanda Fiber Co Ltd.

-Together these mills have a combined viscose capacity of 800 000 tonnes.
+Together these mills have a combined viscose capacity of 860 000 tonnes, and 500 tonnes of lycoell.

 Tangshan Sanyou Group owns the subsidiary Dongguang Pulp Co.
 Ltd – a Chinese dissolving pulp mill which uses cotton linter as raw material.
 The annual capacity is 170 000 tonnes.

-Man-made cellulosic fiber (MMCF) and nonwovens, dissolving pulp, standard viscose fibres, rayon and others including bamboo, modal, pearl, corn protein, dope-dyed, bamboo.
+Man-made cellulosic fiber (MMCF) and nonwovens, dissolving pulp, standard viscose fibres, rayon and others including bamboo, modal, pearl, corn protein, dope-dyed.